-You can download the Rover UC application for your smartphone directly from the Google Play store (https://play.google.com).
-This might be necessary if you perform a factory-reset on your smartphone or if you traded it in for a newer model.
+You can download the Fusion Light application for your smartphone directly from the Google Play store (https://play.google.com).

 In order to download the application, you will need a personal Google Account for the Google Play store.
 Therefor run the Google Play application from your smartphone, as shown in figure 6.1 and follow the instructions.
-If your account is ready, simply search for "okm rover uc" to find the application.
+If your account is ready, simply search for "okm fusion light" to find the application.

-Figure 6.1: Download and installation of Rover UC application
+Figure 6.1: Download and installation of the application